lbaw-admin/lbaw-develop/README.md

 ```
     docker exec -it lbaw_php bash
 ```
+Where then you can simply run the command (e.g., `php artisan db:seed`).
 Notice that the terminal prompt changes to something like `root@acf3dbd56f07:/app# `.

 ## Working with pgAdmin